Soham0017/Mann-ki-Baat-Text-Generation/README.md

 # Mann Ki Baat Text Generator

 This project creates a text generation model based on the "Mann Ki Baat" speeches delivered by the Prime Minister of India.
-Using data scraped from [www.pmindia.gov.in](https://www.pmindia.gov.in/), the model generates coherent and contextually relevant text.

-## Project Overview

-The goal of this project is to leverage text data from the "Mann Ki Baat" series to build a model capable of generating text that mimics the style and themes of these speeches.
+Using data scraped from [www.pmindia.gov.in](https://www.pmindia.gov.in/), the model generates coherent and contextually relevant text.The goal of this project is to leverage text data from the "Mann Ki Baat" series to build a model capable of generating text that mimics the style and themes of these speeches.
 The process involves several key steps:

 1. **Data Collection**:
    - The data is scraped from the [PM India website](https://www.pmindia.gov.in/), focusing on various episodes of the "Mann Ki Baat" speeches, using BeautifulSoup.